Conditional ergodicity in infinite dimension: Local ergodic theorems

 \subsection{Ergodicity of non-Markov processes}

-As the local zero-two laws introduced in section \ref{sec:loc02} are essentially non-Markovian, they can be used to investigate the ergodic theory of non-Markov processes.
+As the local zero--two laws introduced in Section~\ref{sec:loc02} are essentially non-Markovian, they can be used to investigate the ergodic theory of non-Markov processes.
 Let us illustrate this idea by developing a new (to the best of our knowledge) characterization of stationary absolutely regular sequences.

 In this section, we assume that $(E,\mathcal{E})$ is a Polish space (the Polish assumption is made to ensure the existence of regular conditional probabilities), and let $\mathbf{P}$ be a stationary probability measure on $(\Omega,\mathcal{F})$.
 Let us recall the well-known notion of absolute regularity \cite{VR59} (sometimes called $\beta$-mixing).